khakhalin/notes/papers/Hinton2006dim.md

 * That in a deep network, deeper layers contain more abstract representation of the data
 * That one can pre-train layers in an unsupervised way, then fine-tune

-Basically they build a deep autoencoder (7 fully connected layers deep, going from 2000 to 30 units, then back), but are saying that it's hard to train (as it was pre- convolutional networks, and pre proper initializations, so their gradients vanished).
+Basically they build a deep autoencoder (7 fully connected layers deep, going from 2000 to 30 units, then back), but are saying that it's hard to train (as it was pre- proper initializations, so their gradients vanished).
 So they pre-train weights connecting every two layers using a **Restricted Boltzmann Machine** (RBM).
 RBM is not a proper feedforward network, but instead you take 2 patterns of activation (they call them "images"), and calculate the **energy** of these two patterns, giving the parameters of the network:

 $\displaystyle E(x,y) = -\sum_{i}{b_i x_i} - \sum_{j}{b_j y_j} - \sum_{i,j}{x_i w_{ij} y_j}$